learn-co-curriculum/dsc-gradient-descent-in-3d/README.md

 To get a sense of how this works, imagine our initial regression line places us at the back-left corner of the graph above, with a slope of 50, and y-intercept of negative 20.
 Now imagine that we cannot see the rest of the graph - yet we still want to approach the minimum.
 How do we do this?

 Once again, we feel out the slope of the graph with our feet.
-Only this time, as we shift our feet, we are preparing to walk in two dimensional space.
+Only this time, as we shift our feet, we are preparing to walk in two-dimensional space.

 ![](./images/traveller-stepping.jpg)